 2. QA Testers Run With Developers

 QA is essential to finding bugs as quickly as possible.
-It’s not enough to test things at the end of a cycle.
-We need to find them sooner.
+It’s not enough to test things at the end of a cycle; we need to find them promptly.
 Instead of a separate department or outside group, our QA testers are bona fide members of our development team.
 When a feature is finished, it goes to the QA testers who have been looking at the feature and writing test cases for it since before it went to development.
 It gets tested in minutes, not days.
 Any bugs found go back to the developer(s) who worked on it.
 The feedback loop is as tight as possible to minimize the time between bug creation and fix.
 This makes bug fixes very fast since developers have the benefit of recollection.

 3. Clean Code Means Faster Bug Fixes

 I have a friend who keeps the books for a non-profit.
 Her office is something really amazing to see.
 There are boxes full of loose papers and receipts all over the place.
 There are more loose papers covering the floor.
 There are printers, computers, wires, and more equipment everywhere you turn.
 She has a desk chair at the far side of her office with some space on the desk so she can work.
 There’s a little path cleared from the office entrance to her office chair.
 Although I have my doubts, she says she knows where everything is, and, in her own way, her office is organized.
-Now, I’ve been called into a number of “rescue operations”, asked to help save software projects from failure.
+Now, I’ve been called into a number of “rescue operations,” asked to help save software projects from failure.
 Most of the time, what I find are code bases that are organized about like my friend’s office.
 The problem with “organizing in your own way” is that it depends on you and your memory.
 If you go away from your code (or your office) for a month and have to come back to fix something, it will take you twice as much time (or more) to find the problem and fix it.
 Then, what if you win the lottery, get hit by a bus, or just go work somewhere else?
 Good for you, bad for the next developer, and even worse for the software budget.
 At Acklen Avenue, we practice “Clean Code” techniques to ensure that our code works like most developers would expect it should.
 We organize sections of code in industry-standard, logical, understandable ways.
 We name our classes, methods, and variables with expressive names so that any developer can understand how things work.
 Clean code makes bug fixes faster because the bug fixer doesn’t have to scratch his head so much.

 4. Prevention is Worth a Pound of Cure

 What’s better than fixing bugs as soon as they are created?
 Never creating them in the first place!
 Traditional programming practices fail in this area.
 The “hubris-driven” way of powering through code problems as fast as possible is the primary culprit for the majority of bugs in software around the world.
 We have found great value in slowing down, taking the time to solve problems in understandable ways, asking lots of questions, and utilizing industry-proven bug prevention programming practices like Test-Driven Development, Pair Programming, Code Inspection and the use of SOLID Principles.
-The result is less bugs at delivery because they were never created!
+The result is fewer bugs at delivery because they were never created!

 Are software bugs expensive?
 You bet they are.
 Five minutes googling that question will reveal pages and pages of horror stories, statistics, white papers, and university studies.
 The verdict is that bugs are a reality and an expected part of software development.
 But, if you are embarking on a new custom software development project, you really should consider what it takes to reduce the impact of bugs on your budget.
 My team has discovered that bugs, though ever present, don’t have to be so numerous and destructive.
-Focus your team on delivery, embed QA testers alongside your developers, use techniques like TDD and Pair Programming, and get your team educated in the “art” of clean code… And you’ll be well on your way to software success.
+Focus your team on delivery, embed QA testers alongside your developers, use techniques like TDD and Pair Programming, and get your team educated in the “art” of clean code… and you’ll be well on your way to software success.

 If you’d like to learn more about how Acklen Avenue can help you reduce bugs in your software projects, contact us today.